 What is our governance around reputational risk management?

-There are three risk stewards for reputational risk: the Group Head of Communications, the Global Head of Financial Crime Compliance and the Global Head of Regulatory Compliance.
-The development of policies, management and mitigation of reputational risk are co-ordinated through the Group Reputational Risk Policy Committee, which is chaired by the Group Chairman.
-In parallel, the Global Risk Resolution Committee, chaired by the Chief Risk Officer, is the highest decision-making forum in the Group for matters arising from clients or transactions that either present a serious potential reputational risk to the Group, or merit a Group-led decision to ensure a consistent risk management approach across our regions and global businesses.
-Significant issues posing reputational risk are also reported to the Board and the Conduct & Values Committee, where appropriate.
+The governance of our reputational risk management is integrated into the Group’s broader risk governance framework.
+There are currently three risk stewards for reputational risk: the Group Head of Communications, the Global Head of Financial Crime Compliance and the Global Head of Regulatory Compliance.
+The Group Reputational Risk Committee, chaired by the Group Chief Risk Officer, is the formal governance committee established to provide recommendations and advice to the Group’s senior management on reputational risk and customer selection matters that either present a serious potential reputational risk to HSBC, or merit a Group-led decision.

-The Board has appointed a number of committees consisting of certain Directors, Group Managing Directors and certain co-opted non-director members.
+The Board has appointed a number of committees consisting of certain Directors and co-opted non-director members.